 Altar Guild - Judith Hutchinson

 Altar Guild members prepare the altar and worship space for liturgical observances.
 They also care for and maintain the vestments, linens and vessels used during services.

-Building and Grounds - Vida Anderson and Grafton Daniels, Jr.
+Building and Grounds - Joe Wynn and Grafton Daniels, Jr.

 Buildings and Grounds members oversee the care of the physical plant, including the church building, annexes, and grounds.